YaleBioImaging/yrt-pet/docs/source/usage/config.md

 # YRT-PET Configuration

 ## Number of threads
-Since YRT-PET currently use the OpenMP library to parallelize work, the thread selection is managed by that library.
+Since YRT-PET currently uses the OpenMP library to parallelize work, the thread selection is managed by that library.
 Check if the environment variable `OMP_NUM_THREADS` is set.
 This variable will act as the default number of threads used when calling YRT-PET without